tripslab/vagrant-trips/README.md

 ## Jupyter

-`vagrant up --provision-with jupyter` will start the machine with a jupyter notebook server running in the folder /home/vagrant/shared/notebooks/'.
-You can access this server from [https://0.0.0.0:8888/tree](https://0.0.0.0:8888/tree) in your local browser.
+`vagrant up --provision-with jupyter` will start the machine with a jupyter notebook server running in the folder `/home/vagrant/shared/notebooks/`.
+You can access this server from [https://0.0.0.0:1337/tree](https://0.0.0.0:1337/tree) in your local browser.
+The default password is `password`.

-If you want to be able to use jupyter but don't want it to autostart, run `jupyter notebook password` inside the vm and then run `jupyter notebook` in whichever subdirectory you want to put your notebooks.
-Access the server in the same way.
+If you need to change the port for jupyter, `vagrant halt` to spin the machine down and edit `jupyter_port` and then bring it back online with `vagrant up --provision-with jupyter`.

 I will put a few sample notebooks in a subfolder demonstrating any functionality you might have questions about.
 If you are not using vagrant, follow the instructions for local install and copy the notebooks.